Make Your Business Secure

 FTC Safeguards Rule FAQ

-The Safeguards Rule requires financial institutions under FTC jurisdiction to have measures in place to keep customer information secure.
+The Safeguards Rule requires any institutions engaged in significant financial activities to have measures in place to keep customer information secure.

 The Safeguards Rule requires all non-banking financial institutions to comply.
 However, the definition of “financial institution” can be confusing as it encompasses any businesses, regardless of size, that are “significantly engaged” in providing financial products or services.
 This includes, check-cashing businesses, payday lenders, mortgage brokers, nonbank lenders, personal property or real estate appraisers, professional tax preparers, and courier services.

-According to the Code of Federal Regulations, § 314.2(h), if your business assists with loans or financing options, the FTC requirements apply to your business and compliance is required by June 9, 2023.
+According to the Code of Federal Regulations, § 314.2(h), if your institution is engaged in significant financial activities, the FTC requirements apply to your business and compliance is required by June 9, 2023.

 View the FTC’s guidelines for more information on whether your organization falls under the FTC Safeguards Rule.